lgbt-foundation/whitepaper/whitepaper.md

   * Ben Kubota, Project Lead, https://www.linkedin.com/in/benkubota/, https://twitter.com/omdb<br>
   A pioneering business and development leader with a proven track record of launching, scaling, and managing industry-defining technology companies on an international scale.
 A versatile technologist who excels at identifying niche opportunities in the global marketplace and marrying product and technology with community engagement to drive transformative business growth.
   * Alim Dhanji, COO, https://www.linkedin.com/in/adhanji/, https://twitter.com/alimdhanji<br>
     Alim is a seasoned leader in financial markets & technology, uniquely bringing together experience from Wall street and high-growth tech start-ups.
-He’s held senior, global executive positions at Citigroup, TD Bank, KPMG.
+He has held senior, global executive positions at Citigroup, TD Bank, KPMG.
 Since 2011, he was associated with Kik Interactive as Advisor to the CEO, later as a board director and most recently as Chief People Officer.
 While at Kik, Alim was a member of the founding executive team of Kin, who recently held a successful ICO raising $100M.
   * Sean Howell, LGBT Impact, https://www.linkedin.com/in/seanhornet/, https://twitter.com/howell4change<br>`BIO MISSING`
   * NN, Economics
   * Alex Conway, Technical Lead, https://www.linkedin.com/in/alex-conway-042666105/, https://twitter.com/alxcnwy<br>